WICG/pending-beacon/security-privacy-questionnaire.md

 5. Do the features in your specification introduce new state for an origin that persists across browsing sessions?

+     > 1. Queued requests does NOT persist across browsing sessions if ["Crash Recovery"][crash-recovery] is not supported.
+     > 2. Queued requests persist across browsing session if ["Crash Recovery"][crash-recovery] is supported.
+     > We are still unsure how to address privacy concern for this, so it's not specified yet.
+     >
-     > Not across browsing sessions.
-But the API provides a way to queue HTTP requests on a document which will be send by the user agent sometimes later, but before the document is discarded/browsing session ends.
+     > Note: The API provides a way to queue HTTP requests on a document which will be send by the user agent sometimes later, but before the document is discarded/browsing session ends if without "Crash Recovery".
-     > Users can disallow the "sending on document discard" behavior by disabling BackgroundSync for an origin.

 6. Do the features in your specification expose information about the underlying platform to origins?